DaisyIpatzi/daisyipatzi.github.io/_posts/2023-05-18-summary-post1-module3.md

 ---
 title: 'Opportunities, Limitations, Risks and Challenges in IoT Systems'
 date: 2023-05-18 00:00:00
-description: 'Essay: Summary Post 1 | Module 3: Deciphering Big Data'
+description: 'Essay: Opportunities, Limitations, Risks and Challenges in IoT Systems'
 featured_image: '/images/demo/lot.jpg'
 ---

 ## Opportunities, Limitations, Risks and Challenges in IoT Systems

-During the first collaborative discussion of the ‘Deciphering Big Data’ module at Essex, I learned that the Internet of Things (IoT) is a network of interconnected physical devices that are embedded with sensors, software, and connectivity, enabling them to collect and exchange data.
-Evaluating the rationale behind IoT involves considering the opportunities, limitations, risks, and challenges associated with the process of data collection.
+The Internet of Things (IoT) refers to a network of interconnected physical devices equipped with sensors, software, and connectivity that enable them to collect, transmit, and exchange data.
+Understanding the rationale behind IoT requires a balanced evaluation of its potential benefits, such as operational efficiency and real-time monitoring, alongside its limitations, including data privacy concerns, security vulnerabilities, and the complexities of managing large-scale data collection and integration.

 •	**Opportunities**: Real time massive volume of data, providing information for analysis, allowing fast decision making and facilitating the development of automated models.